- 1 Learning A Little About Your Project

 - BALLPARK COSTING EXERCISE – If possible our design expert will give you some idea of the cost to design and build your project.
 This is a very important moment in your project.
 If budget needs an adjustment to fit your pocketbook, here is where it is done, not after we have done the plans that are out of your range.

 - PROFESSIONAL PROPOSAL AND ESTIMATE – Once you confirm that the ballpark estimates are feasible, we will prepare a detailed proposal and estimate for your renovation.
-It will lay out the project from beginning to end, roughly in order, discussing everything from demolition to framing, electrical and plumbing, and materials.
+It will lay out the project from beginning to end, roughly in order, discussing everything from demolition to framing, plumbing, and materials.
 By adding this additional layer of detail, we make sure that you won’t face budget overruns at the end of the project.

 3. Designing And Planning

 - THE DESIGN MEETING AND THE BEGINNING OF 3-D DESIGN PLANNING – We will begin with the big picture, looking at the existing conditions of the space and taking detailed measurements of current dimensions.
 If the project is an addition of any kind, or involves moving walls; architectural drawing will need to be made.
 As a Design-Build General Contractor we can provide these services along with the engineering and permitting that follow.
 If the project does not involve moving walls or an addition, then we do not need to provide 3-D plans.
 We will however, create detailed drawings of tile layouts, shop drawings of cabinetry and so on as the planning goes along.